wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 ## Getting help

 Wechaty has a community of very helpful contributors on different platforms you can join to get help from.
-Before joining any of the communities, we recommend you read our [Code of conduct](#placeholder) so that you adhere to our community guidelines.
+Before joining any of the communities, we recommend that you read our [Code of conduct](#placeholder) so that you adhere to our community guidelines.
 A full list of the different Wechaty communities can be accessed from the [Wechaty community](#placeholder) section of this documentation.

 ## Mission